CETONI-Software/sila_cetoni/README.md

 ```

 ## Modifying the drivers
-You are of course free to play around with the code inside this repository.
+You are, of course, free to play around with the code inside this repository.
-Especially when modifying the feature definitions you need to bear in mind a few things.
+Especially, when modifying the feature definitions you need to bear in mind a few things.
 The following is meant to be some kind of guidance for your first steps modifying the code.

 ### Repository layout
 The repository is structured in the following way:
 ```
 sila_cetoni
+|- device_drivers/            # contains non-CETONI device drivers
+|  |- balance.py              # common driver interface for balances
+|  `- sartorius_balance.py    # specific device driver for Sartorius balances
+|
 |- features/de/cetoni/        # folder structure according to SiLA 2 Part A
 |  |- controllers/            # contains all feature definitions grouped by category
 |  |  `- ControlLoopService.sila.xml